WiseGuru/MaxwellCTI/src/site/notes/Tool Deep-Dives/Python/Python Introduction.md

 	1. Any variable can be an object, and can have methods run against it
 		1. The changes do not impact the original variable; they create a new variable in memory.
 			1. e.g., `snake.upper()` d
-		2. e.g., let's say we have the variable `snake = "hoggy the hognose"`; we can use methods to manipulate the value.
+		2. e.g., let's say we have the variable `snake = "my best friend hoggy the hognose"`; we can use methods to manipulate the value.
 			1. *find*: `snake.find("Hog")` to find if the string "Hog" exists in the value
-				1. If it exists, the output is the position of the character, starting at 0
+				1. If it exists, the output is the position of the first character, starting at `0`
 				2. If it doesn't exist, the output is `-1`
 			2. *capitalize*: `snake.capitalize()` would capitalize the first letter of the string
-				1. Printing this gives us "Hoggy the hognose" instead of "hoggy the hognose"
+				1. Printing this gives us "My best friend..." instead of "my best friend..."
-			3. *replace*: `snake.replace('`
+			3. *replace*: `snake.replace(x,y)'` to replace vale `x` with value `y`
-	3.
+				1. `snake.replace('friend','buddy')` would result in "my best buddy..."

 ### Basic/Imporant Commands/tools
 1. `print()`